 [If the tranquility of the Carnival mass celebration, in clear opposition to the violence of the protests, may strike you as a contradiction bear in mind two things.
 First the Carnival is a people's party, so it may be seen as opposed to the opulent stadiums built for the benefit of a few.
 Another hypothesis is that the Carnival is the moment when the "silent majority" that actually disapproves violence in the protests (as seen through the Data Folha survey) actually comes to the street.
 These are at least two reasons I could think of.]

-In Rio, millions celebrated the Carnival,
+In Rio, millions celebrated the Carnival, that had no reports of protests |

 Both O Globo and Folha de S. Paulo dedicated different stories to the landmark towards the World Cup.
 Just O Globo put with all the letters that the event is dividing the country.
 In a beautifully written article published on the sports section, the newspaper interviews two former players from the Brazil football (I'll always mean soccer by that) team with distinct visions of the World Cup and its meanings.
 The text start by saying that so far the sole legacy from the event are the protests and calls this 100 days journey as a journey to self discovery.